wyleyr/hankel1867tr/03-I-Exposition.md

 ihrer Interpretation und ihrem Gebrauch.
 </p>
 <p lang="en">
-Pure mathematics, whose principles we have presented here, does not according to these principles consist in a generalization of the usual arithmetic; it is a completely new science, whose rules are not
+Purely formal mathematics, whose principles we have presented here, does not according to these principles consist in a generalization of the usual arithmetic; it is a completely new science, whose rules are not
 <em>proven</em> by the latter, but only <em>exemplified</em> in it, in